vana-com/vana-framework/README.md

     .vana/                  # Root directory.
-        wallets/                # The folder containing all opendata wallets. default/            # The name of your wallet, "default" coldkey         # You encrypted coldkey.
+        wallets/                # The folder containing all opendata wallets. default/            # The name of your wallet, "default" coldkey         # Your encrypted coldkey.
                 coldkeypub.txt  # Your coldkey public address
                 hotkeys/        # The folder containing all of your hotkeys. default     # You unencrypted hotkey information.